Joeriksson/A_django_junie_test/README.md

 ## Running Tests

 The project uses pytest for testing.
 Make sure you have installed the development dependencies first (see "Install development dependencies" section above).

+### Running Unit and Integration Tests

 To run the tests:

 ```bash
 pytest